Honor your mother today and every day! Need a Mother’s Day recipe or poem for your card? Learn more about Mother’s Day dates and find gift ideas, too.

 For Mother’s Day, many children send greeting cards or make a special effort to visit their mothers.

 Of course, flowers or a planted container are a classic gift.
-Perhaps the most historically-significant flower is the white carnation, which was the symbol that founder Anna Jarvis valued.
+Perhaps the most historically-significant flower is the white carnation, which was the symbol that Mother’s Day founder, Anna Jarvis, valued.

 With their exotic and majestic appearance, orchids symbolize love, refinement, and beauty.
 The orchid is also a Chinese symbol for “many children.”